accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 Let's look at some examples:

-This is `true` because they share the same value.
+This is `true` because they share the same value:

 ```java
 String s1 = "Hello";